xmake-io/xmake-docs/manual/project_target.md

 ```

 For example, with the above configuration, we can compile two related dependent programs: test1 and test2 when compiling with `xmake build demo`.

+!> Starting from 2.5.5, if the set_kind interface is not set, the default is binary type.

 ### target:set_strip